devAbreu/moneyx/README.md

 A lightweight, precise, and professional library for handling money in Python applications. `moneyx` solves **precision, rounding, and representation issues** that occur when using floating-point types like `float` for monetary calculations.

+## 💰 Money Pattern

+This library implements the Money Pattern as described by Martin Fowler in his book "Patterns of Enterprise Application Architecture" (2002).
+As Fowler notes:

+> "A large proportion of the computers in this world manipulate money, so it's always puzzled me that money isn't actually a first class data type in any mainstream programming language."

+The Money Pattern creates a first-class representation of monetary values that handles currency, precision, and rounding issues.
+Learn more about the pattern at [Martin Fowler's Money Pattern](https://martinfowler.com/eaaCatalog/money.html).

 ## 🚀 Installation

 ```bash